Aleksandra Ekster

 As a young woman, her studio in Kiev attracted all the city's creative luminaries, and she became a figure of the Paris salons, mixing with Picasso, Braque and others.
 She is identified with the Russian/Ukrainian avant-garde, as a Cubo-futurist, Constructivist, and influencer of the Art Deco movement.

-Biography

-Childhood
+She was the teacher of several School of Paris artists such as Abraham Mintchine, Isaac Frenkel Frenel and the film directors Grigori Kozintsev, Sergei Yutkevich among others.

+Early life

 She was born Aleksandra Aleksandrovna Grigorovich in Białystok, in the Grodno Governorate of the Russian Empire (now Poland) to a wealthy Belarusian family.
 Her father, Aleksandr Grigorovich, was a wealthy Belarusian businessman.
 Her mother was Greek.

 Young Aleksandra received an excellent private education, studying languages, music, art, and taking private drawing lessons.
-Soon her parents moved to Kiev, and Asya, as called by her friends, attended Kiev gymnasium St. Olga and Kiev Art School, where she studied with Alexander Bogomazov and Alexander Archipenko.
-Her teachers included Mykola Pymonenko.
+Soon her parents moved to Kiev, and Asya, as called by her friends, attended St.Olha Gymnasium and Kiev Art School, where she studied with other future stars of avant-garde movement Oleksandr Bohomazov and Alexander Archipenko.
+Her teachers included prominent Ukrainian painter Mykola Pymonenko.
 Aleksandra graduated in painting from Kiev Art School in 1906.